Alvan-Dmello/Sales-and-Customer-Dashboard/README.md

 # Tableau_Dashboard
-This project showcases a Tableau dashboard that visualizes sales performance across different regions, time periods, and product categories.
-The dashboard helps in identifying key trends, potential growth areas, and insights into customer behavior.
+This project features a Tableau dashboard that analyzes and visualizes sales and customer trends.
+It provides insights into key performance metrics such as total sales, customer distribution, and trends over time, empowering data-driven decision-making for sales strategies and customer engagement.

 ## Live Tableau Dashboard
 [View the Interactive Tableau Dashboard](https://public.tableau.com/views/YourDashboard)